HasanMusaraf/Buykart/README.md

 #### For Admin :

       * Admin can add and delete the products also admin can check users order from the website.

+### Technical Challenges faced:
+    #### 1. Deleting parent Table row
+    #####  Problem Statement: I have Faced error while deleting my product.
+The error was we couldn’t delete parent table row that linked to the Child Table.
+    ##### Solution: For the above statement I have deleted the child table row first and then executed the deleting process for Parent table row .